Acenocoumarol

 Nursing mothers

-Acenocoumarol passes into the breast milk of lactating mothers, but in quantities so small that no undesirable effects on the infant are to be expected.
+Acenocoumarol passes into the breast milk, but in quantities so small that no undesirable effects on the infant are to be expected.
 However, as a precaution, the infant should be given 1mg vitamin K1 per week as a prophylactic measure.

 The decision to breast-feed should be carefully considered and may include coagulation tests and vitamin K status evaluation in infants before advising women to breast-feed.
 Women who are breast-feeding and treated with acenocoumarol should be carefully monitored to ensure that recommended PT/INR values are not exceeded.